List of Chainsaw Man episodes

-Chainsaw Man is an anime television series based on Tatsuki Fujimoto's manga series Chainsaw Man.
-The series is produced by MAPPA and was announced in December 2020.
-It adapts the first 38 chapters of the manga series.
-The series was directed by Ryū Nakayama (director) and Makoto Nakazono (chief episode director), with scripts by Hiroshi Seko, character designs by Kazutaka Sugiyama, and Devil designs by Kiyotaka Oshiyama.
-Tatsuya Yoshihara served as action director and Yūsuke Takeda directed the art.
-Naomi Nakano was the color key artist and Yohei Miyahara designed the screens.
-The music was composed by Kensuke Ushio.
+Chainsaw Man is an anime television series based on the manga series Chainsaw Man by Tatsuki Fujimoto.
+Produced by MAPPA, the anime series was announced in December 2020.
+It adapts the first 38 chapters of the manga in 12 episodes.
+The series was directed by Ryū Nakayama, with series composition and scripts by Hiroshi Seko.
+Makoto Nakazono and Tatsuya Yoshihara respectively served as chief episode director and action director, with character designs by Kazutaka Sugiyama and demon designs by Kiyotaka Oshiyama.
+The series' music was composed by Kensuke Ushio.

 The series follows the story of Denji, an impoverished young man who makes a contract that fuses his body with that of a dog-like Devil named Pochita, granting him the ability to transform parts of his body into chainsaws.
-Denji eventually joins the Public Safety Devil Hunters, a government agency focused on fighting against Devils whenever they become a threat to Japan.
+Denji eventually joins the Public Safety Devil Hunters, a government agency focused on fighting Devils whenever they become a threat to Japan.

-The series was broadcast on TV Tokyo and its affiliates from October 12 to December 28, 2022.
-(Note: TV Tokyo lists the air dates on Tuesday at 24:00, which is effectively Wednesday at midnight JST) The opening theme song is "Kick Back" performed by Kenshi Yonezu, while each episode features a different ending theme song.
-(Note: The twelve ending theme songs in alphabetical order:
+The series aired on TV Tokyo and its TXN affiliates from October 12 to December 28, 2022.
+(Note: TV Tokyo listed the series as airing every Tuesday at 24:00, which is effectively Wednesday at midnight JST.)
+The opening theme song is "Kick Back", performed by Kenshi Yonezu, while each episode features a different ending theme song.
+(Note: All twelve ending theme songs, listed in alphabetical order: